 (If you use the Calm App, you will likely be familiar with Dr Willcox’ version of the Feelings Wheel as seen below.)

 If you would like to subscribe to Silk and Sonder, you can use this link to reach their website.
-I am NOT affiliated with this company in any way except as a customer.
+While I was NOT affiliated with this company in any way except as a customer when I wrote this article, I have recently become an affiliate because I am such a fan of the company.
+So please see the disclaimer below.
 A Silk and Sonder discount code is sometimes available directly on the website but they do not endorse outside discount codes.

 As I’ve shared previously, I don’t use all of the Silk and Sonder components and I modify some of them.
 But overall, I honestly believe it is well-worth the monthly or annual subscription costs.
 It helps me stay accountable and focused on my self-care and wellness goals.

 Specifically, it is helping me stay focused on my mental health, self-care, and daily intentions right now.
 I have a long way to go, but it is a great start!
 You may want to check out the website.

 If you are working on personal growth and development, in addition to the articles I’ve linked above, you may want to read these Sassy Sister Stuff posts.
 They contain lots of valuable information about self-improvement, self-growth, and self-care.

 Affiliate Disclaimer: Sassy Sister Stuff may occasionally share an affiliate link to products or services that we genuinely use and like.
 We may receive a small commission for purchases made through these links but it will have no impact on your cost.